MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-document-tracking.md

 >***Applies to**: Azure Information Protection, Windows 10, Windows 8.1, Windows 8, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012*
 >

-If you have a [subscription that supports document tracking](https://www.microsoft.com/cloud-platform/azure-information-protection-features) and the AIP classic client, the document tracking site is enabled by default for all users in your organization.
+If you have a [subscription that supports document tracking](https://www.microsoft.com/cloud-platform/azure-information-protection-features), the document tracking site is enabled by default for all users in your organization.
 Document tracking provides information for users and administrators about when a protected document was accessed and if necessary, a tracked document can be revoked.

 ## Using PowerShell to manage the document tracking site